OWASP/www-project-vulnerable-web-applications-directory/SECURITY.md

 # Security Policy

 ## Supported Versions
-We actively monitor and provide security updates for the latest stable version of this project.
-Older versions may not receive security updates.
+We will provide security updates for the current release version of this project.
+Anything else will not receive security updates.

 | Version   | Supported          |
 |-----------|--------------------|